kurodohenroonsen/KiKKo-4.0----Google---The-Gemma-3n-Impact-Challenge/doc/doc06.md

 **True Inference Reproduction.**

 A parent receiving a "SAFE" food `Card` for their allergic child doesn't just have to take the sender's word for it.
-Their own Kikko Hive can automatically parse the sender's `provenanceLog`, extract the exact prompt and parameters for each step, re-run the same inferences on its own local models using the original source image (also shared), and compare the output to a cryptographic hash of the original output.
+Their own Kikko Hive can automatically parse the sender's `provenanceLog`, **download the specified prompt set if they don't have it**, extract the exact prompt and parameters for each step, re-run the same inferences on its own local models using the original source image, and compare the output to a cryptographic hash of the original output.
 This is trust, but with mathematical proof.
 This moves us from a world of "black box" data to a world of **"glass box" data**, where the process of creation is as important as the result, and is fully verifiable by anyone in the community.
 **Conclusion:**
 The Thread of Provenance is the soul of Kikko.
 It transforms the app from a clever data-capture tool into a powerful statement on information integrity and personal agency.
 It is the mechanism that gives weight and meaning to the Forager's choice, providing not only the power to remember, but the profound satisfaction of knowing that their memories are pure, their history is intact, and their knowledge is verifiably real through **inference reproduction** and transparent sourcing.